GunpowderGuy/cmm-documentation/Exploded_view.md

-We will analyze how calls gets represented in the parser, pretty printer and the internal representation that sits in-between
+We will analyze how low level calls ( as seen in the example above, called jumps in the parseable representation ) gets represented in the parser, pretty printer and the internal representation that sits in-between

 -How call gets dealt with by the parser